 Below you’ll find all the products I use and a brief description of how I apply them, but I will be sharing a video makeup tutorial on my Instagram stories that will go much more in depth!
 I hope you’ll come follow me on IG and watch the tutorial that will be live in stories for 24 hours and then saved in my highlights under “makeup”!

 Step 1 || Face

 I start by washing my face every morning and applying a light moisturizer.
-You can read all about my natural skin care routine here.
+You can read all about my natural skin care routine here and my updated skin care I started using for acne + anti-aging here.
 I wait about 15 minutes to allow the moisturizer to completely soak into my skin before I start applying any makeup.

 – Primer –